“SS Fawn”, the Bowyer’s, and the nuns, 1870

 Georg came from a ship-building family and had also trained at Summers & Day, a ship-builder in Southampton, where – I presume – he met and married James’s daughter Esther (Esther Emily Bowyer, born 1843) in 1866.
 In the next eight years, she bore him five of his 12 children, dying in 1874, five months after her last was born.

 This was a period when German ship-builders admired British technology (and indeed Howaldt ordered a Summers & Day crane for his yard), though the Germans caught up by the 1890s and were within a few decades to add relative cheapness to technical ability.
 Nonetheless, SS Fawn remained a rare – perhaps a unique – example of a German ship flying the Red Ensign.
-Fawn’s Yard Number was 11, so she was one of the first ships Howaldt built and was quite similar in hull and superstructure shape to his first, the Vorwärts (“Forward”) – looking more Scandinavian than British.
+Fawn’s Yard Number was 11, so she was one of the first ships the family firm Howaldtswerke built and was quite similar in hull and superstructure shape to the first, the Vorwärts (“Forward”).

 When the little ship (91 feet long) arrived in Southampton, her first Master was James’s son William C Bowyer (1846-1919), William was a registered Trinity House pilot at the time.
 I know little of him except that he owned and raced yachts, perhaps a natural sport in a profession which sailed fast, owner-managed cutters in a competition to get pilots to potential charges in the open sea.
 William (who seems also to be known as Will) later owned Ianthina, a little cutter – a gentleman’s racing yacht – built by Stow of Shoreham, a distinguished yard.

-In 1870, her first full year in Southampton, Fawn was chartered by a party of Carmelite nuns from an exiled (might be a more accurate word) community originating in 17th Century England.
+In 1870, her first full year in Southampton, Fawn was chartered by a party of Carmelite nuns from an exiled community originating in 17th Century England (expatriate might be a more accurate word).
 They had a few decades before settled in a re-purposed stately home in Valognes, Normandy, but a bequest had enabled them to think of starting over in a convent architect-designed for them.
 The anti-clericalism of 19th Century France probably influenced their decision to build in Britain, but the Franco-Prussian war made the project urgent.

 I have found little about Fawn’s Southampton service, though she seems to have had duties which included pleasure trips, taking pilots around the harbour and Solent, and towing.
 ECB Thornton (in his South Coast Pleasure Steamers) says she had spells as a pleasure steamer in Eastbourne and Rhyl.